Infineon/mtb-example-btstack-freertos-hello-sensor/README.md

       Example:
       ```
-      make program TARGET=CYW920829M2EVB-01 TOOLCHAIN=GCC_ARM
+      make program TARGET=CYW920829M2EVK-02 TOOLCHAIN=GCC_ARM
       ```
    </details>

 4. After programming, the application starts automatically.
-Observe the messages on the UART terminal, and wait for the device to connect with the peer client (for example, the LightBlue app).
+Observe the messages on the UART terminal, and wait for the device to connect with the peer client (for example, the AIROC&trade; Bluetooth&reg; Connect App).
 Use the KitProg3 COM port to view the Bluetooth&reg; stack and application trace messages in the terminal window:

    **Figure 1.
 Log messages on KitProg3 COM port**

    ![](images/serial-log-when-connect-device.png)

-5. To test using the LightBlue mobile app, do the following (see the equivalent LightBlue app screenshots in Figure 2 and Figure 3):
+5. To test using the AIROC&trade; Bluetooth&reg; Connect App, do the following (see the equivalent AIROC&trade; Bluetooth&reg; Connect App screenshots in Figure 2 and Figure 3):

    1. Turn ON Bluetooth&reg; on your Android or iOS device.

-   2. Launch the LightBlue app.
+   2. Launch the AIROC&trade; Bluetooth&reg; Connect App.

-   3. Swipe down on the LightBlue app home screen to start scanning for Bluetooth&reg; LE peripherals; your device (“Hello") appears on the LightBlue app home screen.
+   3. Swipe down on the AIROC&trade; Bluetooth&reg; Connect App home screen to start scanning for Bluetooth&reg; LE peripherals; your device (“Hello") appears on the AIROC&trade; Bluetooth&reg; Connect App home screen.
 Select your device to establish a Bluetooth&reg; LE connection.

    4. In the Services page, choose the first characteristic to enable notifications/indications.
 Register for notifications or indications.
 This will, in turn, initiate the pairing process.